 We understand the importance of high quality Relationships Education as we fulfil our statutory safeguarding duties.
-Relationship Education enables pupils to understand about mutual, consensual and reciprocated relationships in all their forms.
+Relationship Education enables pupils to understand mutual, consensual and reciprocal relationships in all their forms.
 Whether the children are learning about friendships, families, relationships in school or the wider community, they will be developing essential skills which underpin their ability to recognise abusive relationships.
-Teaching about 'Family and Friends' and 'Anti-bullying' enables us to fulfil our statutory duty to prevent 'peer-on-peer' abuse.
+Teaching about 'Family and Friends' and 'Anti-bullying' enables us to fulfil our statutory duty to prevent child-on-child abuse.